Rust vs Julia in scientific computing

 I have to warn you, I am in love with Rust!

 Therefore, this post is biased towards Rust.
 But I actually use Julia regularly and I even spread it at my university by teaching a vacation course about it.
-I just think that the promises of Julia can be misleading and there are use cases where you should just use Rust over Julia.
-Read more to find out why.
+I just think that the promises of Julia can be misleading and there are use cases where you should use Rust instead.
+Continue reading to find out why.

 The code examples were tested with Rust 1.71.0 and Julia 1.9.2.